Fake Plastic Fish's 2009 Plastic Resolution

 TOXIC - GARBAGE ISLAND | Great Pacific Garbage Vortex

 This is the first video I saw about the Pacific Garbage Patch.
 It absolutely horrified me.
 My eyes were opened and I knew I had to make some changes in my own life.
 It's unimaginable....
-Our oceans are a plastic soup...
-And WE have carelessly created this environmental disaster with our throw away lifestyle of non-biodegradeable garbage.
+Our oceans are a plastic soup... we have changed the composition of the oceans, carelessly creating this environmental disaster with our throw away lifestyle of non-biodegradeable garbage.
 Thank you to this small film crew who documented their journey.
 The entire film is a must watch.
 You can find all 12 parts here: http://www.babelgum.com/130302/toxic-garbage-island-part-9-12.html